itsToggle/plex_debrid/README.md

 ><details>
 >  <summary><b><u>Plex library:</u></b></summary>
 >
+>  - To use your plex library as your library service, navigate to '/Settings/Library Service/Change library service/'
 >  - If you choose your plex library as your library service, your *entire* Plex Library (including shares) is checked before downloading anything and the script will avoid duplicate downloads.
-To limit this library check to specific library sections, navigate to '/Settings/Content Services/Plex/Plex library check/Edit'
+To limit this library check to specific library sections, navigate to '/Settings/Library Service/Edit library service/Plex library check/Edit'
 >
 ></details>
 >
 ><details>
 >  <summary><b><u>Trakt collection:</u></b></summary>
 >
->  - You can connect plex_debrid to trakt.tv to get more accurate release dates and times for your content.
-You can also add trakt watchlists from multiple users or public lists to be monitored for new content by plex_debrid.
->  - To connect the script to trakt, navigate to '/Settings/Content Services/Trakt/Trakt users/Edit/Add user'.
-You can add an unlimited amount of users.
->  - To monitor and download your users trakt watchlists or public lists, navigate to '/Settings/Content Services/Trakt/Trakt lists'.
-By default, no trakt watchlist is monitored for new content.
-The lists will be checked for new content every 5 seconds.
->  - To match content from trakt to plex, its neccessary to have at least one movie and one show inside a library thats visible by plex_debrid.
-Thats because in order to accurately match content, a search by imdb/tmdb/tvdb ID is necessary - which currently only works by requesting a "Fix Match" call to an existing library item.
+>  - To use one of your trakt users collections as your library service, navigate to '/Settings/Library Service/Change library service/'
+>  - If you choose your trakt collection as your library service, your *entire* trakt collection is checked before downloading anything and the script will avoid duplicate downloads.
+>  - Once content is downloaded, plex_debrid will mark it as collected for the specified trakt user.
 >
 ></details>